 Chronic Pain: Ask The Expert

-Here, Steven J. Litman, MD, ASA/PM, ABIPP, FIPP, section chief, Pain Management, St. Charles Hospital, discusses chronic pain and the advanced techniques which help alleviate it.
+Here, Steven J. Litman, MD, ASA/PM, ABIPP, FIPP, section chief, Pain Management, St. Charles Hospital, discusses chronic pain and the advanced techniques which help relieve it.

 What is chronic pain?